Regional Health Infrastructure Fund

 3. failed to complete their projects within approved timeframes.

-Projects funded through the Victorian Government’s Regional Health Infrastructure Fund are administered by the Victorian Health Building Authority and delivered by the public funded health service provider.
+Projects funded through the Victorian Government’s Regional Health Infrastructure Fund are administered by the Victorian Health Building Authority.
+They are delivered by the publicly funded health service provider.

 Regional Health Infrastructure Fund projects